Keeping financially well over the silly season

 Prepare for next year’s silly season!

-Open a savings account just for Christmas shopping purposes.
+Open a savings account just for Christmas or gift shopping purposes.
 Contribute a small amount to it every week or month.
 Actually, not only for the silly season.
 Start saving in general.
 With the new year only a few weeks away, now is a great time to look back at how you performed over the year and to set goals for the coming year.
 Use our financial wellness program to help you get started.